andybalholm/redwood/README.md

 password is correct, or `ERR` if it is not.
 One such program is `basic_pam_auth`, which is included with Squid.

+Some software does not support proxy authentication.
+To work around this, Redwood has the `cache-auth` configuration directive.
+This lets programs that don't support authentication reuse the credentials from those that do running on the same device.
+For example, if `cache-auth` is set to 3600, credentials will be saved for one hour (3600 seconds).
+So if the user connects to the proxy with a program that supports authentication, all requests from that IP address within the next hour will be authenticated with the same credentials.

 SSLBump
 =======